The Flea Theater

 , a 2012 Drama Desk Award nominee for These Seven Sicknesses, and stars The Bats, the resident Acting Company

 at The Flea.
-The production opened last night, December 10, and BroadwayWorld has a first look at the show in the photos below!
+The production opened last night, December 10.
+Check out photos from the opening night party below!

 When virtuous Amanda Loveless learns that her rakish dead husband is very much alive, it's time to stop mourning and start plotting.
 With the help of the gallant Worthy, she disguises herself as a lascivious new mistress to tempt her husband back into her bed.
 As she triumphantly claims her man, she begins to question whether her marriage is the only true source of happiness.
 Wicked wit, irresistible intrigue and fabulous fashion combine through a dizzying kaleidoscope of Restoration characters, all chasing the joys of love.